eliranmal/styli.sh/usage/formatter.md

 - the colors used here are based on the [SMYCK color scheme](http://color.smyck.org/).

-- they were converted to their xterm-256 ansi approximations with [colortrans.py](https://gist.github.com/MicahElliott/719710).
+- the hex color values from SMYCK were converted to their xterm-256 ansi approximations with [colortrans.py](https://gist.github.com/MicahElliott/719710).